embedthis/esp/samples/upload/README.md

 This sample shows how to configure ESP for file upload.

-The sample includes an upload web form: web/upload/upload-form.html.
-This form will post the uploaded file to the web/upload/upload.esp page.
+The sample includes an upload web form: web/upload-form.html.
+This form will post the uploaded file to the web/upload.esp page.

-For security, file upload is restricted to URIs starting with /upload.

 Requirements
 ---